Cat Neutering and Spaying

 Will my cat stay overnight?

-At West Hill Animal Clinic we send your cat home the same night after being spayed or neutered.
-They are dropped off in the morning around 8-8:30am and a discharge appointment is scheduled between 5-7pm the same day.
+At West Hill Animal Clinic, we send your cat home the same night after being spayed or neutered.
+They are dropped off in the morning around 8-8: 30 am and a discharge appointment is scheduled between 5-7 pm on the same day.

 Do they get pain medication?